anurag-inias/anurag-inias.github.io/docs/misc/display.md

 You can actually see the comparison between the three panels (stock, NE160QDM-NYD, NE160QAM-NZ1) [here](https://www.panelook.com/modelcompare.php?ids=61970,63485,55904).

+I'm now using `NE160QAM-NZ1`, and **it's great!**.
 Display quality-wise, this is what the upgrade looks like:

 - Panel Type: Oxide TFT-LCD *(unchanged)*
 - Resolution: 3840x2400, 282PPI *(double the pixels)*